-In the goal of implementation of the new Law on anti-money laundering and combating the financing of terrorism (AML/CFT), which was approved by the Parliament in the final reading on December 22, a Workshop on the identification of suspicious transactions and activities of money laundering was organized on January 24-26, by the Council of Europe CLEP Project (Controlling Corruption through Law Enforcement and Prevention) in close collaboration with the Office for prevention and combating money laundering of the Republic of Moldova and the EU High Level Adviser in the field of anti-money laundering Mr. Igoris Krzeckovskis.
+In the goal of implementation of the new Law on anti-money laundering and combating the financing of terrorism (AML/CFT), which was approved by the Parliament in the final reading on December 22, a Workshop on the identification of suspicious transactions and activities of money laundering was organized on January 24-26, by the European Union and Council of Europe CLEP Project (Controlling Corruption through Law Enforcement and Prevention) in close collaboration with the Service for prevention and combating money laundering of the Republic of Moldova and the EU High Level Adviser in the field of anti-money laundering Mr. Igoris Krzeckovskis.

 The event was attended by over 100 representatives of reporting entities, including commercial banks, micro-financial organizations, auditors, notaries, lawyers, dealers of precious metals and stones, insurance companies and securities sector.